Django - Getting Started

 Go to the link it shows you

-Unapplied migrations - ways to track db schema changes
+Unapplied migrations are a way to track database schema changes

 Run Migrations#

-Database is created automatically with sqlite3 - which is good to play around with.
+The database is created automatically with sqlite3, which is good for experimenting

 Hello World#

-Django is different in that it calls templates - templates and functions that return rendered templates - views
+Django is different in that it uses templates and views

 All views have to accept a request object